jphalimi/PythonForMIC/Doc/howto/descriptor.rst

 Descriptors are a powerful, general purpose protocol.
 They are the mechanism behind properties, methods, static methods, class methods, and :func:`super()`.
-They are used throughout Python itself to implement the new style classes introduced in version 2.2.
+They are used used throughout Python itself to implement the new style classes introduced in version 2.2.
 Descriptors simplify the underlying C-code and offer a flexible set of new tools for everyday Python programs.